Trouble Shooting

 Removal of the Spindle

-6. Remove wires from the Carbon Brushes on the back of the spindle.
-Make sure to screw the Carbon Brushes back in.
+7. Remove wires from the Carbon brushes on the back of the spindle.
+Make sure to screw back in Carbon brushes.

-3. Loosen Hex bolts on the left side of the Spindle Casting.
-When loosened, slowly tighten down the special bolts that are around the Hex Bolts just enough to be able to move the spindle backwards.
-(Note: do not over tighten the special bolts or damage will occur to the Spindle Casting.
+10. Loosen Hex bolts on the left side of the Spindle casting.
+When loose, slowly tighten down the bolts around the hex bolts just enough to be able to move spindle backwards

 Putting Spindle Back In